 - 1. Units: Units do not block line of sight.
 A personnel or light weapon unit is about 2 mm tall, a ground vehicle or heavy weapon about 3 mm.
 A grav vehicle in NOE mode is 4 mm above the ground; a grav vehicle in terrain following mode is 10 mm above the surface beneath it (whether ground, trees, or some other obstacle); a grav vehicle in high mode is at any altitude at least 10 mm higher than the tallest obstacle on the battlefield; a grav vehicle in a popup is at whatever altitude it wishes - 2.
 Hills: Hills block the line of sight. - 2.
-Hais: him solve the lime of sight, with certain modifications.
+Hells: Hills block the line of sight, with certain modifications.
 Units on the ground (or NOE) can see through up to 3 cm of dense trees and up to 10 cm of sparse trees.
 Units in tree areas are protected from observation from above.
 In dense tree areas, the sky is considered entirely blocked by branches, leaves, or equivalent; thus units in dense trees may not see or be seen if the line of sight passes through this canopy.
-In sparse tree areas, this canopy is broken; a vehicle in the air may see through the canopy (and be seen) for a radius on the ground equal to one fifth its altitude above the ground; for example, a vehicle at 250 mm airtude can see (and be seen by) a unit on the ground up to 50 mm saws from the point directly below the vehicle.
-Trees vary in height, but should average half the height of the trees, In many cases, the canopy at the edge of a densely wooded area reaches down to the ground, blocking the line of sight completely.
+In sparse tree areas, this canopy is broken; a vehicle in the air may see through the canopy (and be seen) for a radius on the ground equal to one fifth its altitude above the ground; for example, a vehicle at 250 mm altitude can see (and be seen by) a unit on the ground up to 50 mm away from the point directly below the vehicle.
+Trees vary in height, but average about 10 to 30 mm; the leaf canopy may begin at varying heights, but should average half the height of the trees.
+In many cases, the canopy at the edge of a densely wooded area reaches down to the ground, blocking the line of sight completely.